TodePond/DreamBerd/README.md

 In response to some recent criticism about this design decision, we would like to remind you that this is part of the JavaScript specification, and therefore - out of our control.

-## DBX
+## CX

-You can embed DBX in C. It's just C, and it's also just HTML.
+You can embed CX in C. It's just C, and it's also just HTML.

 ```java
 funct App() => {